 4. Your Used Moving Boxes Are Too 'Used'

 We're a very green company and we always encourage our customers to utilize used moving boxes.
 However, at a certain point, used boxes will do little to protect your items.
 Worn-out structures of boxes become apparent when the cardboard becomes too flimsy and lacks enough support for anything within it.

 Apartments, notably high rises, will often require you to reserve the elevator on moving day.
 Another commonly overlooked detail: Many high rises in New York City, Chicago, and Miami will require a certificate of insurance (COI) from the movers listing the property as additional insured.
 This process usually takes a few days and will likely have a fee associated with it.
 Be sure to check with your building well before moving day about their requirements.

 6. Whoops, You Can't Park There!

 Moving to a big city?
 You may be required to obtain a parking permit for your rental truck, trailer, or storage container.
-Be sure to find out if your city requires a permit and to file the application well before your move day.
+Be sure to find out if your city requires a parking permit and to file the application well before your move day.